0

 Understanding TDS

-TDS refers to Total Dissolved Solids; this include all dissolved organic & inorganic substances in the water.
-However, the TDS reading does not tell us what is in the water.
-What makes up the TDS value is important.
+TDS stands for Total Dissolved Solids, which includes all dissolved organic and inorganic substances in water.
+However, the TDS reading does not tell you what is in the water.
+What is important is what makes up the TDS reading.

 For example